rads2995/HOPE/README.md

-# CADAC-Simulations
+# HOPE Aerospace Simulations

-CADAC_Simulations C++ codes provided in the supplemental material from *Modeling and Simulation of Aerospace Vehicle dynamics, Third Edition.*
+Fork of the ten CADAC trajectory simulations written in C++ and provided as suplemental material in the book "*Modeling and Simulation of Aerospace Vehicle dynamics, Third Edition*" by Dr. Peter H. Zipfel.

-No Visual Studio required.
-Use included makefile to compile and run the executable.
+Microsoft Visual Studio is not required.
+Use included Makefile to compile.

-Credits go to Peter H. Zipfel.